 Prof. Dr. Qing Liu, Junior Professor and Director, Maritime Economics Research Center, University of Hamburg

 Valentin Schatz, Research Associate at the Chair of International Law of the Sea and International Environmental Law, Public International Law and Public Law, University of Hamburg

-Dr. Christian Wirth, Research Fellow, GIGA Institute of Asian Studies
+Dr. Christian Wirth, Research Fellow, GIGA Institute for Asian Studies

 Bernhard Bartsch, Senior Expert, Bertelsmann Foundation, Germany and Asia Programme